tskit-dev/tutorials/_sources/phylogen.md

 tree.draw_svg()
 ```

-But in {program}`tskit`, we can also create a single "tree" consisting of multiple unlinked
+We can also create a single "tree" consisting of multiple unlinked
 clades.
 In our example, we can create one of these phylogenetically unusual objects
-if we remove the edge above node 4, by
+by removing the edge above node 4 via
 {ref}`editing the underlying tables<sec_tables_editing>`:

 ```{code-cell}